Kaiserabbas/vet_clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, Kindly add some stars for this repository.
+If you like this project, Kindly add some stars⭐️ for this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse.
+I would like to thank Microverse.
 This credit serves as a tribute to Microverse's vision, mission, and unwavering commitment to excellence in education and technology.
 Thank you, Microverse, for your outstanding contributions to the world of software development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ <a name="faq"></a>

-- **[Question_1]**
+- **[Question]**
     How do I configure the database connection settings?
-  - [Answer_1]
+  - [Answer]
     You can configure the database connection settings in the config/database.yml file.
 Update the username, password, host, and database fields with your database information.
-- **[Question_2]**
+- **[Question]**
      Can I add custom features or modules to this system to suit my clinic's unique needs?
-  - [Answer_2]
+  - [Answer]
     Yes, you can extend this system to add custom features or modules.
-The code is written in Ruby, making it relatively easy to modify and enhance.
-You can add new functionalities by creating additional Ruby classes and integrating them into the system's existing structure.
 Feel free to customize it to match your clinic's specific requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>